Main Menu

 Blue Star Museums Program

-The Blue Star Museums program is a collaborative effort of the National Endowment for the Arts, Blue Star Families, the Department of Defense and more than 2,000 museums across the U.S. During the Blue Star program, current military members and their families receive free admission to museums and historic sites beginning on Armed Forces Day in mid-May and continuing through Labor Day in early September.
+The Blue Star Museums program is a collaborative effort of the National Endowment for the Arts, Blue Star Families, the Department of Defense and more than 2,000 museums across the country.
+During the Blue Star program, current military members and their families receive free admission to museums and historic sites.
+The program begins on Armed Forces Day in mid-May and continues through Labor Day in early September.

 Lake of the Ozarks Recreation Area